Lupus anticoagulants and antiphospholipid antibodies

 In general, you will need treatment with a blood thinner for a long time if you have APS.
 Initial treatment may be heparin.
-These medicines are given by injection.
+This medicine is given by injection.

 In most cases, warfarin (Coumadin), which is given by mouth, is then started.
 It is necessary to frequently monitor the level of anticoagulation.
 This is most often done using the INR test.